bbauska/Coursera-Bootstrap/readme.md

 the bottom here.

-Right there, you recognize carousel button, and other things, nabber-dark, and other things there, so it\'s all scrunched up into.
+Right there, you recognize carousel button, and other things, nabber-dark, and other things there, so it&apos;s all scrunched up into.

-That\'s what minification, and costs.
+That&apos;s what minification, and costs.
 Main.js, same thing.
 Unreadable code there.

 Their computer, no difference.

 With this, our distribution folder is now complete.

-Let\'s check out our distribution folder.
+Let&apos;s check out our distribution folder.

 Fortunately, we have our light server already running.

-What I\'m going to do is to go to the browser, and then check out the index ready CLM file in this distribution folder to see whether it is being rendered correctly or not.
+What I&apos;m going to do is to go to the browser, and then check out the index ready CLM file in this distribution folder to see whether it is being rendered correctly or not.